Yancyes/HarmonyNext_MeikouShop/README.md

 # HarmonyNext Project
-# Use three-tier architecture and API16 and state management V2
+# Use three-tier architecture and API16 and state management V1 and V2 hybrid Development